rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 ![geth version](/assets/img/tutorials/geth-attach-local-node/image-06.png)

-In this link you have more information about how to install Geth:
+In this link, you have more information about how to install Geth:
 [https://geth.ethereum.org/docs/install-and-build/installing-geth](https://geth.ethereum.org/docs/install-and-build/installing-geth)

 ## Geth attach